wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Three blockchain pillars and library initilization/lesson.md

 ## Three blockchain pillars ##

-Within the Waves blockchain, there are three important pillars upon which the blockchain stands:
+There are three important pillars upon which the Waves blockchain stands:
 - [Account]()
-   An account is a subject **WHICH** that makes an action on the blockchain.
+   An account is a subject **WHICH** makes an action on the blockchain.
 It is not possible to make any blockchain action without an account.
 - [Asset]()
     An asset is **WHAT** often happens to be the object of this action.
 Yet, certain operations do not necessarily interact with assets.
 For example, an account can [create an alias](), where any action with an asset is absent.
 Nevertheless, the central goal of a blockchain is to be an immutable ledger, where the indispensable element is an asset.
 - [Transaction]()